 WhatsApp said that new rules infringe on users’ privacy.

-The company was yet to make its lawsuit official but according to it, from day one, “we built WhatsApp to help you stay in touch with friends, share vital information during natural disasters, reconnect with separated families, or seek a better life”.
+The company was yet to make its lawsuit official.
+Still, according to it, from day one, “we built WhatsApp to help you stay in touch with friends, share vital information during natural disasters, reconnect with separated families, or seek a better life.”

-The MeitY had announced its draft new IT (Intermediary Guidelines) Rules for social media platforms on February 25.
+The MeitY announced its draft of new IT (Intermediary Guidelines) Rules for social media platforms on February 25.

 The new rules mandate that the intermediaries, including social media intermediaries, must establish a grievance redressal mechanism for receiving/resolving complaints from the users or victims.